 - Add value where others are not.

-When I started my blog, Investor Junkie, there were already many other investment blogs.
+When I started my blog, Investor Junkie, many other investment blogs already existed.
 In fact, I had a previous business partner tell me it was a horrible idea to start another investment blog.

 His answer was, “There are already too many blogs.”

 The fact was, all those other sites stunk.
 I knew I could execute better than them, and I did.
-It allowed me to sell my blog 8 years later.
+It allowed me to sell my blog eight years later.